Joe Craft: Career

 Craft began his career at Mapco Inc, a pipeline company that had diversified into other energy sectors, based in Tulsa, Oklahoma.
 In 1985, he was elected senior vice president of legal and finance.
 In 1986, Craft became head of the coal division at Mapco.

 In 1996, Craft led a management buyout of the unit.
 The buyout involved Mapco selling a 75% stake in the coal division to the Beacon Group Energy Investment Fund.
 The new company was called Alliance Coal LLC.

 In 1999, he led the effort to take Alliance public.
 In August 1999, he became president and chief executive of Alliance.
 In January 2019, while already president and chief executive officer of Alliance Resource Partners' general partner, he also assumed the additional role of chairman of the general partner's board of directors.

 In 2019, Alliance started mining under I-70 near the West Virginia state line with Pennsylvania.
 The long wall mining is expected to last until 2038.

 Political activism

 The Lexington Herald-Leader reported that Craft had given more money to Democratic candidates at the state level of office between 2008 and 2019 than to Republican candidates.
 In January 2012, Craft donated around $500,000 to Restore Our Future, a Super PAC supporting Mitt Romney.

 Craft is an ally and donor to Donald Trump.
 On July 11, 2016, Craft hosted a private fundraiser for Donald Trump at the Aviation Museum of Kentucky.
-Through a trust, Craft contributed $1 million to the Trump presidential inaugural committee.
+Through a trust, Craft contributed more than $2 million to the Trump presidential inaugural committee.

+Craft is reported to have lobbied Trump administration officials in the U.S. Environmental Protection Agency to overturn environmental protections of the Clean Power Plan that limited emissions of lead and other toxic substances from coal-burning power plants.